HL7/fhir-shorthand/input/pagecontent/overview.md

 #### Rules

 The keyword section is followed by a number of rules.
 Rules are the mechanism for constraining a profile, defining an extension, creating slices, and more.
 All FSH rules begin with an asterisk.
-Here is a summary of some of the more important rules in FSH:
+Here is a non-exhaustive summary of some of the more important rules in FSH:

 * **Assignment rules** are used to set fixed values in instances and required patterns in profiles.
 For example: